jnozzi/cocoadev.com/SiteContent/General/MultipleValueBindingSetProgrammatically.markdown

 ----

-I�ll try your trick but in '''my''' IB, there are  "displayPatternValue1" and "displayPatternValue2"!!
+I�ll try your trick but in **my** IB, there are  "displayPatternValue1" and "displayPatternValue2"!!

 ��